cathei/Svelto.ECS.Schema/README.md

     }
 }
 ```
 Above we have example to put 10 characters to alive, AI controlled character group, and put another 10 characters to dead, player 0 controlled character group.
 Now you can inject schema to your preferred engine and query entities.
-You don't have to specify descriptor when build entity, because group is already implying descriptor type.
+You don't have to specify descriptor when build, swap or remove entity, because group is already implying descriptor type.
 ```csharp
 foreach (var ((healths, positions, count), group) in schema.AllAliveCharacters.Entities<HealthComponent, PositionComponent>(entitiesDB))
 {